dominiksalvet/template/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to improve this project
+about: Create a report to improve template
 title: ''
 labels: bug
 assignees: dominiksalvet